- Curriculum Vitae

 I have recently obtained my Habilitation in Sinology with a social sciences focus at the University of Zurich; as of June 2018 I hold the title of Privat Dozentin (PD).

-- Chinese contemporary society
+- Chinese contemporary society and politics

-- Environmental issues (pollution and transboundary air and water problems)in China and Taiwan
+- Environmental governance in China and Taiwan

 - Nuclear politics in China and Taiwan